 Dismissal is when your employer ends your employment - they don’t always have to give you notice.
 Explains your rights if you have been dismissed and action you can take.

-Information about whistleblowing and the Public Interest Disclosure Act.
-Also explains where to get free, confidential legal advice to help you decide whether and if so how to raise a concern about a danger or illegality that you have witnessed at work.
+Information about whistleblowing.
+Information to help you decide whether and if so how to raise a concern about a danger or illegality that you have witnessed at work.
+Also includes the difference between whistleblowing and a grievance.

 If you decide to blow the whistle to a prescribed person rather than your employer, you must make sure that you have chosen the correct person or body for your issue.
 Information about the prescribed persons and bodies who you can make a disclosure to.